brolinux/brolinux.github.io/week_3/1_git_started/my_solution.md

 3. Cause (explain the error)

-I needed to tell Git to pull from mater, I hadn't specified the origin in my original $ got pull --all
+I needed to tell Git to pull from master, I hadn't specified the origin in my original $ got pull --all
 ## Release 6: Reflection

 Still confised but I feel the more I use it and the more I go on Stack Overflow I understand a bit more.
 So far I have git on my main iMac at home and my Linux laptop.
 Both are synched this account on Github so I get to use it a lot and make errors all the time and fix them.